-Choosing the right size CO2 tank is as important as how we choose a paintball gun.
-CO2 tanks differ from each other on the basis of weight, CI, PSI, how many shots per fill, etc. Thus, depending on your game mode and preferences you can choose one tank which suits your need.
+Choosing the right size CO2 tank is as important as choosing the actual paintball gun.
+CO2 tanks differ from each other based on weight, CI, PSI, how many shots per fill, etc. Thus, depending on your game mode and preferences, you can (and should) choose the tank which suits your specific needs.

 This post will discuss in detail about different things which you need to keep in mind while choosing a CO2 tank.
 To make your job easy, we have created a table which clearly differentiates all the CO2 tanks based on their size.